tylercenac/Charter-Coding-Challenge/README.md

             b.
 Total reward points earned by each customerId in the database
             c.
 Reward points earned by a specific customerId separated by month
             d.
 Reward points earned by each customerId in the database separated by month

+See the "Screenshots" directory for examples of data and requests.